ultjeremy/3DTada-Internship-Research/readme.md

 A large part of the Binance Exchange is also the Binance API.
 Through its utilization, users can easily fetch information on various crypto currencies, and even create automated trading programs to have bots make trades on behalf of the trader.

 One good method for working with the Binance API is through the python library `python-binance`.
-A simple example checking the latest price of Bitcoin is shown:
+A simple example checking the latest price of Bitcoin is shown, taken from AlgoTrading101's guide on the Binance Python API [[Link]](https://algotrading101.com/learn/binance-python-api-guide/):

 ```
 btc_price = client.get_symbol_ticker(symbol="BTCUSDT")